Talent Meets Opportunity

 CareerSource Tampa Bay strengthens the competitive edge of local businesses in measurable ways that lead to the economic vitality of the region.
 A team of business consultants, dedicated to specific industry sectors, works as a partner with local businesses to provide innovative, value-added workforce solutions.

 CareerSource Tampa Bay provides businesses with a wide range of professional services, including: employee referral and recruitment, training and retraining, workshops and business seminars on a variety of human resource and workforce topics, labor market statistics, targeted career fairs, downsizing and retention support strategies, tax credit information and other customized support for a well-trained workforce.

-CareerSource Tampa Bay offers full-service center locations in Tampa and Brandon; and a satellite center in Ruskin.
+CSTB offers a full-service location in Tampa and affiliate centers in Brandon, Ruskin and Plant City.
 The centers provide services for employers and employment candidates, including turnkey business centers for copying, faxing, and internet access.
 It also offers conference and meeting space at affordable rates at these locations for the convenience of employers.

 Learn more about CareerSource Tampa Bay!

 Click on the video below to learn about CareerSource Tampa Bay your Community Based Organization.
 Learn more about what we can do for our community, for businesses and for job seekers.
 Enjoy the video.